willtack/autoregulation/readme.md

 * And there will be three figures.

-* Since they’re .fig files and completely useless, we convert them to the useful PNG format, using **batch_convert.sh**, which runs **export_figs.m** to do the conversion for each figure
+* Since they’re .fig files and completely useless, we convert them to the useful PNG format, using **batch_convert.sh**, which runs **export_figs.m** to do the conversion for each figure.

-* IMPORTANT: like above, edit the paths at the beginning of **batch_convert.sh** to reflect your setup
+* IMPORTANT: like above, edit the paths at the beginning of **batch_convert.sh** to reflect your setup.

 * Now the **output/h0xx** folder looks like this: